soitun/pearai-submodule/docs/docs/reference/Model Providers/cloudflare.md

 # Cloudflare Workers AI

-Cloudflare Workers AI can be used for both chat and tab autocompletion in Continue.
+Cloudflare Workers AI can be used for both chat and tab autocompletion in PearAI.
 To setup Cloudflare Workers AI, add the following to your `config.json` file:

 ```json title="~/.pearai/config.json"
 {